Alrich15/social-media-app/README.md

 # social-media-app
-able to access from feature branch
+Able to access from feature branch